We Dug Into Net-a-Porter’s Home Section to Share 36 Hidden Gems

 The mother-daughter duo behind the label Bernadette crafts not only statement-making clothing but darling tabletop accessories and vases adorned with hand-drawn motifs.
 You’ll find lemon branches, hortensia, and other blooms scattered across eggcups, bowls, water jugs, and more.

-The Milanese brand La DoubleJ has been a Domino editor go-to for years; it’s a favorite of Kate Berry, our chief content officer.
-Founded by former journalist JJ Martin, the label meshes a California state of mind with Italian craftsmanship and inspiration—always resulting in color, pattern, and creativity.
+The Milanese brand La DoubleJ has been a Domino editor go-to for years; it’s a favorite of Kate Berry, our chief creative officer.
+Founded by former journalist JJ Martin, the label meshes a California state of mind with Italian craftsmanship and inspiration—always resulting in colors, patterns, and creativity.
 The Roman Holiday–themed chargers won our Good Design Award for best plates, and the pattern is included in the eclectic group of six dessert plates seen here.

 The soft goods and table linens from fashion label Sea have that coveted heirloom look to them—we’re talking crochet trimming, whipstitch edges, ruffles, and patchwork.
 The colors, too, offer vintage-looking flair.
 The Ida quilt, for example, is complete with a series of dusty floral-print patches, and the Manuela pillow is embroidered with the same pattern as the brand’s Manuela dress.